sTeeLM/MagaUDisk/README.md

 1. Encryption:
    Encrypt the storage media so there is no risk if lost.
 2. Simulate ordinary USB flash drive:
-   No introduction is needed, you can plug it into your computer and use it as a USB flash drive
+   You can plug it into your computer and use it as a USB flash drive
-3. Simulate the image on the USB flash drive into a mobile hard disk and optical drive After copying the image to a USB flash drive, each image can be simulated as a mobile hard disk and optical drive.
+3. Simulate the image on the USB flash drive into a mobile hard disk and optical drive After copying the image to a USB flash drive, each image can be simulated as a mobile hard disk or optical drive.
 4. Simulate network card
-   For laptops without a wireless network card (for example, no driver installed), you can simulate a wireless network card.
+   For laptops without a wireless network card (for example, no driver installed yet), you can simulate a wireless network card.
 6. Simulate an external computing device
    You can log in through ssh or serial